 The above predictions are very clean theoretically.
 There is neither penguin nor annihilation contribution to these processes.
 As a result, there is no chirally-enhanced hard-scattering contributions at $\mathcal{O}(\Lambda_{\mathrm{QCD}}/m_B)$.
 Moreover, power corrections at $\mathcal{O}(\Lambda_{\mathrm{QCD}}/m_B)$, including twist-3 two-particle contributions of light-meson light-cone distribution amplitudes, a hard-collinear gluon exchange between $b$ (or $c$) and the light meson, and a soft gluon exchange between the $B\to D$ system and the light meson, are expected to be less than a percent~\cite{Bordone:2020gao}.
-Besides, the QCD$\times$QED factorization is studied recently in ref.~\cite{Beneke:2021jhp}, where QED contributions to the color-allowed tree amplitudes are found to be destructive and at the sub-percent level, though ultrasoft photons may correct the measured decay rates up to a few percent.
+Besides, the QCD$\times$QED factorization is studied recently in ref.~\cite{Beneke:2021jhp}, where QED contributions to the color-allowed tree amplitudes are found to reduce the total amplitudes by the sub-percent level, though ultrasoft photons may correct the measured decay rates up to a few percent.